Grisou13/Runners-Laravel/docs/amelios.md

 ## Dashboard
 Enable the front-end to change some hard-coded settings such as :
 - Database reset
-- Change the avaiable groups colors
+- Change the available groups colors
 - Change icons for customisation
-- Allow permission assignement
+- Allow permission assignment

 ## Kiela
 Actually the schedule parsing is made in the JS front-end.